-1. Campaign Contribution Authorization
+Campaign Contribution Authorization

-➤ Before a candidate can open a campaign bank account, receive contributions, or expend funds, the candidate must file a DS-DE 9 Appointment of Campaign Treasurer and Designation of Campaign Depository for Candidates with the SOE.
-(See Section 106.021, Florida Statutes.)
+Before a candidate can open a campaign bank account, receive contributions, or expend funds, the candidate must file a DS-DE 9 Appointment of Campaign Treasurer and Designation of Campaign Depository for Candidates with the SOE.
+106.021 F.S.

-2. Campaign Contributions Defined
+Campaign Contributions Defined

-- > Section 106.011(3), F.S., defines a contribution as: - A gift, subscription, conveyance, deposit, loan, payment, or distribution of money or anything of value, including in-kind contributions, having an attributable monetary value in any form, made for the purpose of influencing the results of an election. - A transfer of funds between political committees. - The payment by any person, other than a candidate or political committee, of compensation for the personal services of another person which are

-- rendered to a candidate or political committee without charge to the candidate or political committee for such services. - The transfer of funds by a campaign treasurer or deputy campaign treasurer between a primary depository and a separate interest-bearing account or certificate of deposit and any interest earned on such account or certificate. - Notwithstanding the foregoing meanings of "contribution," the word shall not be construed to include services, including, but not limited to, legal and accounting services, provided without compensation by individuals volunteering a portion or all of their time on behalf of a candidate or political committee.
+- Section 106.011(5), F.S., defines a contribution as: - A gift, subscription, conveyance, deposit, loan, payment, or distribution of money or anything of value, including in-kind contributions, having an attributable monetary value in any form, made for the purpose of influencing the results of an election. - A transfer of funds between political committees, between electioneering communications organizations, or between any combination of these groups. - The payment by any person, other than a candidate or political committee, of compensation for the personal services of another person which are rendered to a candidate or political committee without charge to the candidate or political committee for such services. - The transfer of funds by a campaign treasurer or deputy campaign treasurer between a primary depository and a separate interest-bearing account or certificate of deposit and any interest earned on such account or certificate. - Notwithstanding the foregoing meanings of "contribution," the word shall not be construed to include services, including, but not limited to, legal and accounting services, provided without compensation by individuals volunteering a portion or all of their time on behalf of a candidate or political committee.
 This definition shall not be construed to include editorial endorsements.

-3. Campaign Contribution Limitations
+Campaign Contribution Limitations

-- ➤ There is no limit to the amount a candidate can contribute to run for countywide office. - Except for political parties, no person, political committee may, in any election, make contributions in excess of \$1,000 to any candidate for election to or retention in office or to any political committee supporting or opposing one or more candidates. - The \$1,000 limitation applies to each individual or entity with regard to any contributions received by personal or business check.
-For example, a husband and wife may each give up to \$1,000 on two different checks only. - Each contribution must be separate and the check must be signed by the contributor. (i.e. a husband cannot sign the check for the wife's contribution.) - Each individual entity, such as a corporation, may give up to \$1,000. - The law provides for a maximum but no minimum contribution.
+- There is no limit to the amount a candidate can contribute to run for countywide office. - Except for political parties or affiliated party committees, no person, political committee may, in any election, make contributions in excess of \$1,000 to any candidate for election to or retention in office or to any political committee supporting or opposing one or more candidates.
+106.08 F.S. - The \$1,000 limitation applies to each individual or entity with regard to any contributions received by personal or business check.
+For example, a husband and wife may each give up to \$1,000 on two different checks only. - Each contribution must be separate and the check must be signed by the contributor. (i.e. a husband cannot sign the check for the wife's contribution.) - Each individual entity, such as a corporation, may give up to \$1,000. - The law provides for a maximum but no minimum contribution. - A person may not make any contribution through or in the name of another, directly or indirectly, in any election. - A person may not make or accept a cash contribution or contribution by means of a cashier's check in excess of \$50 per election.
+106.09 F.S. - The primary election and general election are considered to be separate elections as long as the candidate has opposition.
+If a candidate is unopposed, the primary and general election is considered to be one election for contribution limitations.
+106.08 F.S.

-- A person may not make any contribution through or in the name of another, directly or indirectly, in any election. - A person may not make or accept a cash contribution or contribution by means of a cashier's check in excess of \$50 per election. - ➤ The primary election and general election are considered to be separate elections as long as the candidate has opposition.
-If a candidate is unopposed, the primary and general election is considered to be one election for contribution limitations. - ➤ Candidates, political committees, and political parties may not solicit contributions from any religious, charitable, civic, or other causes or organizations established primarily for the public good.
+• Candidates, political committees, and political parties may not solicit contributions from any religious, charitable, civic, or other causes or organizations established primarily for the public good.